ghost-bones/bones-core/README.md

 * A consistent brand experience for their users and you are working from a style guide.
 * To be able to manage all their content via Ghost, including updating branding and menus.

+# Theme Development
+Now that you have have pulled bones-core for ghost you are ready to start your theme development.
+You are of course welcome to start anywhere but if you are starting out you might find it best to follow the below guide to get you going.

+## package.json
+The package.json is like the base information of who and what your theme is.
+The details are reasonably self explanatory but you can find the [official documentation here](https://docs.ghost.org/api/handlebars-themes/packagejson/).